nxp-mcuxpresso/mcuxsdk-doc/gsd/config_tools.md

 Within the SDK codebase, these files are specific for the board and either shared by multiple example projects or specific for one example.
 Open or import the configuration from the SDK project in the Config Tools and customize the settings to match the custom board or specific project use case and regenerate the code.
 See *User Guide for MCUXpresso Config Tools (Desktop)*  (document [GSMCUXCTUG](https://www.nxp.com/doc/GSMCUXCTUG) ) for details.

-Note: When opening the configuration for SDK example projects, the board files may be shared across multiple examples.
+**Note:** When opening the configuration for SDK example projects, the board files may be shared across multiple examples.
 To ensure a separate copy of the board configuration files exists, create a freestanding project with copied board files.

 ## Visual Studio Code

 To open the configuration in Visual Studio Code, use the context menu for the project to access Config Tools.
+See [MCUXpresso Extension Documentation](https://mcuxpresso.nxp.com/mcux-vscode/latest/html/Working-with-MCUXpresso-Config-Tools.html) for details.
-Otherwise, use the manual workflow described in details in the following section.
+Otherwise, use the manual workflow described in detail in the following section.

 ## Manual Workflow